mattscilipoti/gyst/_posts/2011-05-16-bundle-gem-gys.md

 one suite.
 One toolkit of the scripts, libraries, and patches that we use to help speed up our tests.
 This is not a collection of tips and tricks.
 Rather, the *code* you read about in other blogs may be here.
-We'll start with the recommendations from Nick Gauthier's [Grease-Your-Suite presentation(s)][gys_showoff].
-So... how about "gys".
+We need a name.
+Nick Gauthier's
+[Grease-Your-Suite presentation(s)][gys_showoff] were the catalyst for this.
+How about "gys"?

 In the past, I've created gems using Jeweler, but the [grumblings][bundler1] on [the web][bundler2] indicate